StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/add-an-attachment-case-alert.md

 <!-- md:permission `manageCase/update` --> <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for adding an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) to a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.

-Use this procedure to add attachments in addition to those automatically saved when you save case reports or add images to case or alert descriptions and summaries, or task logs.
+Add an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) to a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive beyond those automatically saved when you save case reports or add images to descriptions, summaries, or task logs.

 ## Add an attachment to a case